Load Testing Blog

 In the past, we’ve had plenty of discussion on how performance effects user experience, and how that relates to conversions.
 But, can a server’s performance effect it’s security?

 During a previous test, we had a customer whose site included a contact form.
 The user would complete the contact form in their browser, and the application server would convert this response into an e-mail and send it through a mail server.
 The contact form, coupled with the use of a CAPTCHA, helps to cut back on undesirable messages.
-During our testing, we … Continue reading »
+During our testing, we discovered that the mail server was becoming overloaded (at only … Continue reading »

 Load Testing Drupal: Introduction